 The "CEQA Alerts" tab is used for signing-up to receive email alerts related to new Environmental Applications received within a specific geography.

 Exemptions for projects sponsored by public agencies are provided within the table below; many of these cover a wide geographical area and are not displayed on the Exemptions Map.
 The appeal period for public projects is 30 days after the approval action.
 If the approval action is taken at a noticed public hearing, the date of the hearing marks the beginning of the appeal period.
-The appeal period for any project approved administratively (not at a noticed public hearing) is triggered by the posting of the date of approval within the table below.
-If no approval date is listed, the posting of the exemption on the table below begins the 30-day exemption appeal period.
-In the table below green dots designate closed projects, blue dots designate active projects.
+The appeal period for any project approved administratively (not at a noticed public hearing) is triggered by the posting date of the approval action, reflected in the table below as the "Approval Action Date".

 Click on the 'More Details' button on any row in the table to view further information about the project including the Exemption determination document.
 Use the scroll bars to move down the table.